The current Trustees are:

 - Vice Chair: Ann Baillie.

-- Work Party Coordinators: Harry Leil, Mick Taylor, Willie Linklater.
+- Work Party Coordinators: Harry Leil, Mick Taylor and Willie Linklater.

 All previous Trustee Meeting Minutes are available to read.